Rileey/Spark-ClientSide/README.md

 Learn More >> [here](https://cloudinary.com/documentation/admin_api)

-Once a cloudinary ------ has been created.
+Once a cloudinary project has been created.
 You will be given the following information in order to make use pof cloudinary just like mongodb will give you its URL.

 SECRET_KEY=talentcroft
 1. CLOUD_NAME: The cloudname of the service